mrqa2018/mrqa2018.github.io/index.md

 title: Home
 order: 1
 ---
-**Thank you to everyone who attended MRQA 2018!**
-We will post slides from our invited talks in the coming weeks.

 Machine Reading for Question Answering (MRQA) has become an important testbed for evaluating how well computer systems understand human language, as well as a crucial technology for industry applications such as search engines and dialog systems.